Callable TriggerA trigger that is called by other workflows

 The basic setup of a callable trigger is:

-1. Add a 'Call Workflow' helper to your main Workflow
+1. Add a 'Call Workflow' connector to your main Workflow

-A good example Workflow to use here is the Slack Suggestions Form Workflow from our Simple Workflow Tutorial.
+A good example Workflow to use here is the Slack Suggestions Form Workflow from our Webform / Slack Tutorial.

 Having created this workflow, you can add a 'Call Workflow' helper as another step: